PMC/ParseEUCData-lab/README.md

 # What ?
- Example of how to Parse a csv file (EUC_1.csv) and then download images from website using 10 asynchronous Tasks.
+ Example of how to Parse a csv file (EUC_1.csv) and then download images from websites using 10 asynchronous Tasks.

 ## Output
 The directory <ins> bin\Debug\net9.0\data\ </ins> contains the "result.json" file and Directories where the images have